ahungry/cl-protobufs/cl-protobufs.rst

 --------------------

 The Protobufs library defines a set of model classes that describes a protobufs "schema" (i.e., one .proto file).
-There is a class that describes a schema, its options, enums and enum values, messages and fields, and services and methods.
+These classes describe a schema, its options, enums and enum values, messages and fields, and services and methods.

 The library provides the means to convert several kinds of inputs into the Protobufs models, including: